In Real Life: Digital ethics and participation, reimagined by and for young people

 In 2021, 44% of young Australians encountered negative online experiences, with their main concerns being online interactions with peers and strangers, privacy issues (stolen identities, photo sharing without consent) and security issues (hacking, scams).
 Three quarters of young Australians have also highlighted critical information gaps in how to address and support their peers around issues of consent, respectful relationships and diversity online.

 To tackle young people's online concerns, education programs and frameworks have been created.
 However, solutions are often constructed from an adult perspective.
 There is a need for youth-centred education that addresses the critical information gaps identified by young Australians.
-This project addresses the gap by co-designing resources with young people for delivery in schools, ensuring that content is relatable, relevant, inclusive and accessible.
-The resulting In Real Life resources will improve the delivery of online safety education by offering genuinely youth-centred, freely available and inclusive content to young people across Australia.
+Ourproject team conducted participatory workshops with young people address this gap and better understand how to make online safety education relatable, relevant, inclusive and accessible.

 Our Project Plan

-Phase 1: Six online participatory research workshops will be run with 30 young people across Australia aged 12 to 17 years old.
-These workshops aim to explore young people’s authentic experiences, perceptions and feelings towards online safety and digital ethics issues.
-Follow-up design workshops will identify what young people need to create positive online cultures, how they want education about digital ethics delivered, and design principles for engaging, relevant and meaningful resources.
+Phase 1: We conducted online participatory research workshops with 31 young people across Australia, aged 12 to 17 years old, in 2022.
+These workshops explored young people’s authentic experiences, perceptions and feelings towards online safety and digital ethics issues.
+In follow-up design workshops young people identified what they need to create positive online cultures, and how they want education about online safety delivered.
+They shared design principles for creating engaging, relevant and meaningful resources.

-Phase 2: Findings from the workshops will inform the co-production of Project Rockit’s In Real Life resource, working with a Student Creative Advisor cohort, and ongoing engagement with educators and schools.
-Safety by Design principles will be embedded to centre user safety and deliver empowering online education.
+Phase 2: Findings from the workshops informed the co-creation of PROJECT ROCKIT’s In Real Life video resources.
+These were developed in partnership with six Content Advisors and 21 Content Creators.
+Safety by Design principles were embedded to centre user safety and deliver empowering online education.

 Project History